6toma/energy-awareness-quiz/.gitlab/issue_templates/Bug.md

 ### Expected Results

-> A text asking the contributor what should be the correct behaviour.
+> What should be the correct behaviour.

 ### Actual Results

-> A text asking the contributor what is the actual behaviour.
+> What is the actual behaviour.

 ## Environment